-One of the most effective but really used techniques in hydrotherapy is the steam bath, Steam Bath takes care of many aliments, maybe why people do not utilize the technique is because it is tedious and requires more care.
+One of the most effective but really used techniques in hydrotherapy is the steam bath, Steam Bath takes care of many ailments, which may be why people do not utilize the technique because it is tedious and requires more care.
 In the article, I will be showing you how to effectively take a steam bath at home easily, without all that expensive equipment.

 Steam Bath Meaning